flpymonkey/idb/doc/restful-api.md

   * Returns information about a specific camera
   * Parameters: cameraID - Int - The ID of a camera
   * Content-Type: application/json
+    * Park name - String - The name of the national park \(ex.
+"Yellowstone"\)
+    * Location - String - The address of the national park \(ex.
+"Yellowstone National Park, Wyoming, United States"\)
+    * Website url - String - The url of the national park's webpage on nps.gov \(ex. "https://www.nps.gov/yell"\)
+    * Hours - String - The operating hours of the park \(ex.
+"Open 24 hours a day"\)
+    * Weather - String - The general weather conditions of the national park according to nps.gov \(ex.
+"Yosemite National Park covers nearly 1,200 square miles \(3,100 square km\) in the Sierra Nevada, with elevations ranging from about 2,000 feet \(600 m\) to 13,000 ft \(4,000 m\).
+Yosemite receives 95% of its precipitation between October and May \(and over 75% between November and March\).
+Most of Yosemite is blanketed in snow from about November through May. \(Yosemite Valley can be rainy or snowy in any given winter storm."\)

 # Photograph